Joshitha-Uppalapati/ai-eval-platform/project_status.md

-# Project Status — v1.0
+# Project Status

-## Current State
-This project is complete as a **production-style AI evaluation system** focused on reliability, traceability, and decision enforcement.

-The system supports:
-- Reproducible experiment runs with frozen configuration
-- Deterministic metrics computed on a Golden Dataset
-- LLM-as-a-Judge (mocked) for qualitative evaluation
-- Versioned PASS / FAIL / REVIEW decision policies
-- CI-enforced quality gates
-- Local API access for programmatic evaluation
-- Unit and integration tests covering core behavior

-All core design goals have been implemented and validated.
+**Status:** Complete (v1.0.0)
+**Last Updated:** December 2025
+**Stability:** Stable, feature-complete, production-style prototype

 ---

-## Explicit Scope (What This Project Is)
+## Summary
-This project is intentionally scoped to:
+This project is complete and has reached a stable v1.0.0 release.

-- Local, offline execution
-- Deterministic evaluation workflows
+It implements a fully reproducible, offline-capable AI evaluation system with:
+- deterministic metrics
+- LLM-as-a-Judge (mocked)
+- explicit PASS / FAIL / REVIEW decision enforcement
+- CI-backed quality gates
+- traceable, per-run artifacts

-- Reliability and decision enforcement, not benchmarking
+The system is designed as an **AI reliability and decision enforcement platform**, not a model training or benchmarking framework.
-- Evaluation of model outputs, not model training

-The goal is to demonstrate **systems thinking around AI evaluation**, not to compete with large-scale ML platforms.

 ---

-## Explicit Non-Goals (What This Project Is Not)
-This project does **not** attempt to:
-- Train or fine-tune models
-- Perform large-scale performance benchmarking
-- Integrate paid or hosted LLM APIs
-- Provide a production UI or dashboard
-- Serve as a full MLOps platform

-These exclusions are intentional to keep the system focused and inspectable.
+## Guarantees
+The platform guarantees that:

+- Every evaluation run is reproducible and isolated
+- All inputs (config, data, policy) are frozen per run
+- Metrics and judge signals are logged as structured artifacts
+- A versioned decision policy is always applied
+- CI fails automatically on unacceptable evaluation outcomes

+No evaluation can silently pass without satisfying enforced quality thresholds.

 ---

-## Design Tradeoffs
+## Non-Goals
-Key tradeoffs made in this project:
+The following are intentionally out of scope for this project:

+- Model training or hyperparameter optimization
+- Performance benchmarking or leaderboard-style comparison
-- A mock LLM judge is used to keep CI fast and offline
+- Real LLM API calls (mock judge used by design)
-- A Golden Dataset is used instead of large datasets to ensure determinism
-- Decisions are enforced via policy instead of ad-hoc metric inspection
-- Results are stored as artifacts, not streamed or visualized live

-These choices mirror constraints found in regulated or privacy-sensitive environments.
+- Production deployment, scaling, or authentication
+- UI or dashboard visualization

+This project prioritizes **correctness, traceability, and decision quality** over scale or speed.

 ---

-## Future Extensions (Not Implemented)
-In a real production setting, logical next steps would include:
-- Swapping the mock judge with a real LLM-backed judge
-- Supporting multiple datasets per run
-- Persisting run metadata to a database
-- Adding role-based access and audit logs
-- Extending decision policies with confidence thresholds or cost metrics

-These are intentionally left out to preserve clarity and scope.
+## Intended Audience
+- ML / AI engineers working on evaluation infrastructure
+- Research engineers building reliability pipelines
+- Teams operating in regulated or privacy-sensitive environments
+- Reviewers assessing system-level thinking beyond notebooks

 ---

-## Versioning
-This repository represents **v1.0** of the system.
-Future changes should be additive and backward-compatible, with decision policies versioned explicitly.
+## Future Work (Optional, Not Required)
+Possible extensions beyond v1.0 include:
+- real LLM-backed judge adapters
+- multiple decision policy versions
+- experiment comparison tooling
+- artifact persistence to external storage

+These are **deliberate extensions**, not missing features.

 ---

-## Status
+## Final Note
-**Stable.
-Feature-complete.
-Ready for review.**
+This repository represents a finished, inspectable system.
+Further changes should be treated as versioned enhancements, not completion work.